leptos-rs/book/src/view/04b_iteration.md

 ### Cons

-**This is the least efficient of the three options.** Every time the value of a row changes, it throws out the previous `<p>` element and replaces it with an entirely new one.
+**This is the least efficient of the four options.** Every time the value of a row changes, it throws out the previous `<p>` element and replaces it with an entirely new one.
 Rather than making a fine-grained update to the text node, in other words, it really does rerender the entire row on every change, and this is expensive in proportion to how